WinUpGo

 Long-term: integration with the West African Licensing Area (WAEMU Gaming Framework).

-and the country would become the new hub of regulated gambling in francophone Africa.
+Experts predict that by 2030 the gambling market in Guinea could reach $150 million, and the country will become the new center of regulated gambling in French-speaking Africa.

 Guinea is a country on the verge of legalizing the modern gambling sector.